Course Title: Manufacturing Systems Modelling

 Course Description

-You will learn the basic concepts of discrete-event simulation.
-Monte-Carlo sampling, event interactions and time tracking, using a statistical simulation package will be covered.
+You will learn important concepts and professional techniques in advanced discrete-event simulation.
+Monte-Carlo sampling, event interactions and time tracking, using a specialised statistical simulation package will be covered.
 Additionally, you will be introduced to the theory of queuing systems, develop mathematical models of simple queuing systems, study single and multiple-channel systems including finite population queue systems.

 Objectives/Learning Outcomes/Capability Development